Linkedin is the world’s largest professional network with 810 million users in 200 countries.

 But Hypefury can scour the Internet, Twitter, and LinkedIn for the best content ideas—giving you immediate inspiration that you can modify and put directly into your queue.

 Have you ever wanted to save hours and hours in your week?
 Do you find yourself logging into various social media platforms and wishing that you could just batch your content posting time into one big session?

 Every one of these slots is a place where you can simply write a new post, pick a time, set it and forget it.

 This is LinkedIn audience growth that won’t overwork you or drive you crazy.

 Draft posts for a few hours, and let LinkedIn post for you all week long.

 Hypefury has a feature that allows you to take your artfully crafted threads and turn them into LinkedIn carousel posts.

-Just like how Hypefury turns your tweets into images to post to Instagram, it can also turn each of your tweets in a selected thread into a beautiful image perfectly made for LinkedIn.
+Just like how Hypefury turns your tweets into images to post to Instagram, Hypefury will now turn each of your tweets in a selected thread into a beautiful image perfectly made for LinkedIn.

-These pictures feature all the important information: your tweet, your username, your profile picture, and your screen name are all visible.
+These pictures feature all the important information just like how someone would see your tweet if viewing it on Twitter.
+Your tweet, your username, your profile pic, and your screen name are all visible.

 Then each of these images is put together into a PDF that you can download quickly and easily.